Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Experiments

 To comprehensively evaluate our model, we utilize two distinct datasets.
 We first use FitRec, a widely used open-source benchmark, to assess performance under large-scale and relatively uniform conditions.
 To further examine our model’s robustness in the presence of real-world heterogeneity, we introduce \textsc{ParroTao}—a device-diverse dataset collected from multiple wearable brands.

-\textbf{FitRec.} The FitRec corpus, released by~\citet{ni2019modeling}, contains $167{,}373$ workout sessions from $956$ users across $40$ sport categories, scraped from the public platform \emph{Endomondo}.
+\textbf{FitRec.} The FitRec corpus, released by~\cite{ni2019modeling}, contains $167{,}373$ workout sessions from $956$ users across $40$ sport categories, scraped from the public platform \emph{Endomondo}.
 Each session is a multivariate time series recording core metrics alongside contextual metadata.
 As raw speed values can be unreliable, we follow the original study and use a \emph{derived speed}, computed from distance and time intervals.
-For modeling, each session is partitioned into non-overlapping windows of $450$ samples.
+For modeling, each session is partitioned into non-overlapping windows of $450$ time steps.
 This results in an average of over $175$ windows per user, spanning approximately two years.

-\textbf{ParroTao.} To address the lack of publicly available, device-diverse corpora, we curated \textsc{ParroTao}.
-This dataset comprises $7{,}419$ sessions from $21$ recreational athletes, recorded by three leading wearable brands—\emph{Coros}, \emph{Garmin}, and \emph{Huawei}—between 2022 and 2024.
-After segmentation into $450$-sample windows, it yields $42{,}576$ workout segments. \textsc{ParroTao} is intentionally heterogeneous, with partially overlapping sensor suites and different data units across vendors, reflecting real-world conditions.
+\textbf{ParroTao.} To address the absence of publicly available, device-diverse corpora, we developed \textsc{ParroTao}, a comprehensive dataset containing 42,576 workout sessions from 113 recreational athletes.
+The data were collected using three leading wearable brands (\emph{Coros}, \emph{Garmin}, and \emph{Huawei}) over a three-year period from 2022 to 2025.
+The demographic and fitness characteristics of the \textsc{ParroTao} cohort are detailed in Table~\ref{tab:demographics}. \textsc{ParroTao} is intentionally heterogeneous, with partially overlapping sensor suites and different data units across vendors, reflecting real-world conditions.

-Table~\ref{tab:variables_combined} provides a comprehensive, side-by-side comparison of the variables available in both datasets.
-This setup allows us to test our method's robustness against both large-scale, relatively uniform data (FitRec) and medium-scale, highly heterogeneous data (\textsc{ParroTao}).
+Table~\ref{tab:variables_combined_small} provides a comprehensive, side-by-side comparison of the variables available in both datasets.
+This setup allows us to test our method's robustness against both relatively uniform data (FitRec) and highly heterogeneous data (\textsc{ParroTao}).
+More details about the datasets can be found in Supplementary Table I.